 Resources: Clearly state the resources required for the proposed research that the team will have access to.
 This is an opportunity to discuss the practical requirements of your proposed research.
-For example: access to libraries/collections/archives; access to required instruments/equipment/techniques/materials; ability to do fieldwork (for example, site access; assistance; etc.); access to pools of participants.
+For example, access to collections / archives / libraries; access to required instruments / equipment / techniques/materials; ability to do fieldwork (for example site access, assistance, etc.); access to pools of participants.